On scaling limits of random trees and maps with a prescribed degree sequence: Planar maps as labelled trees

-For a vertex $x$ of a tree $T$, let us denote by $\LL(x)$ and $\RR(x)$ respectively the number those vertices $y$ whose parent is a strict ancestor of $x$ and which lie strictly to the left, respectively to the right of the ancestral line $\llbracket \varnothing, x\llbracket$; then we put $\LR(x) = \LL(x) + \RR(x)$.
-One easily checks that, in a tree, if $x$ is the $i$-th vertex in lexicographical order, then we have $\RR(x) = W(i)$.
-In the case of a forest, we define $\LL(x)$ and $\RR(x)$ (and so $\LR(x)$) as the same quantities \emph{in the tree} containing $x$, i.e. we really do want to view the forest as a forest and not as a tree; then we have more generally
+For a vertex $x$ of a tree $T$, let us denote by $\LL(x)$ and $\RR(x)$ respectively the number of vertices $y$ whose parent is a strict ancestor of $x$ and which lie strictly to the left, respectively to the right, of the ancestral line $\llbracket \varnothing, x\llbracket$; then we put $\LR(x) = \LL(x) + \RR(x)$.
+Then a consequence of the preceding lemma is that, in a tree, we have $\RR(x) = W(x)$.
+In the case of a forest, we define $\LL(x)$ and $\RR(x)$ (and so $\LR(x)$) as the same quantities in the tree containing $x$, and then we have more generally